-On average, listings lease in the $10's per square foot per year.
-The Lincoln Park region is experiencing a decline in rates.
-In the last 3 months, the median rate fell $11 per sqft per year.
-That's a 40% decline in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Lincoln Park submarket is experiencing a a boost in rates.
+In the last 3 months, the median rate increased $9 per sqft per year.
+That's a 33% increase in rent.

-Compared to the rest of the Denver Metro market, the Lincoln Park submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Denver Metro market, the Lincoln Park region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 6 listings have been posted online, which means new availabilities might be leasing quickly.
+In the last 90 days, 22 listings have been listed, which means spaces might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 4,150 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this region were built in 1970 and are Class C.
+Even though the median size is 5,190 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this area are close to 1 stories.
+Most buildings in this region were built in 1958 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Real estate is the dominant industry in this region.
 Most of the occupants of Lincoln Park work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.